Damn Good River Fishing Guides In Washington

 Why should I book a river fishing trip in Washington with Captain Experiences?

-Our Damn Good Guides currently offer 12 river trips in Washington, and the most popular trips in the area are Salmon Hook-Up guided by Scotty, Olympic Peninsula Sturgeon Fishing guided by Scotty, and Steelhead and Salmon Drift Boat guided by Ben.
+Our Damn Good Guides currently offer 12 river trips in Washington, and the most popular trips in the area are Olympic Peninsula Sturgeon Fishing guided by Scotty, Steelhead Hook-Up guided by Scotty, and Snake River Fall & Winter Steelhead guided by Brett.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.